From Big Bang to suck-squeeze-bang-blow and beyond

 This Army Medical Corps sergeant and his Trusty Triumph both display Red Cross badges.

-The Triumph on the left bears a ‘Signals’ emlem, for the Royal Signales Regiment?
+The Triumph on the left bears a ‘Signals’ emblem, for the Royal Signals Regiment?
 Maybe, but that’s not the Signals regimental badge.
 Maybe the armbands indicate that this rider is involved in some sort of military exercise.
 Again, I really don’t know.
-The youingster on the right has fitted dropped bars to his Trusty, which indicates a sporting background.
+The youngster on the right has fitted dropped bars to his Trusty, which indicates a sporting background.

 Another WD mount bearing the legend ‘Signals’.
 Motor Cycle’s Bob Currie, who was a DR with the Royal Signals in World War 2, was of the opinion that only Royal Signals riders were entitled to call themselves Despatch Riders.
 Lesser mortals, he averred, were properly described as ‘motor cycle orderlies’.